Sashkin - Fotolia

 Networking is another key virtual resource in your environment, as it affects the way VMs interact with storage and one another.
 When you configure network capabilities, use multiple network interface cards (NICs) so VMs aren't competing for a limited bandwidth.
 Better yet, use fast NICs that can handle multiple VMs, if possible.
 Another thing you should consider is the way you organize VMs.
 If you put VMs that frequently exchange traffic with one another on the same host, that traffic can simply go through the host's virtual switch without having to go through the physical network .

 Newer command sets, like Intel Virtualization Technology for Directed I/O and Advanced Micro Devices I/O Virtualization Technology, will enable direct access to physical NICs, which requires less overhead than traditional resource abstraction.
 But they aren't always compatible with certain hypervisor features, so keep that in mind before adopting them.
 You should, however, take advantage of technologies that allow you to reserve network traffic by type.
 That way, you can prevent one traffic type from using excessive bandwidth needed by other workloads.

 Avoid wasting VM resources

-When it comes to potentially wasted resources, the first place you should look is storage.
+When it comes to potentially wasted resources, the place you should look is storage.
 Check for anything that might be considered stale data, like service packs and installations.
 It's important to clean up CPU and memory, as well.
 When importing old machines, uninstall any vendor-specific hardware drivers and applications you don't need anymore.
 Also, remove redundant monitoring tools.